Have questions? We have answers!

 Is your facility more expensive than a traditional emergency room?

 Due to our ability to treat and bill for urgent care or emergency issues our prices are typically much lower for similar conditions treated through hospital ERs.
-This is because a hospital will bill full emergency room pricing for urgent care conditions, whereas, you will only be billed for the level of service you need at our facility (urgent care billing is available during standard urgent care hours of 9am-9pm).
+This is because a hospital will bill full emergency room pricing for urgent care conditions, whereas, you will only be billed for the level of service you need at our facility (PLEASE NOTE: urgent care pricing is available only during standard urgent care hours).

 If being seen in the emergency room, our costs are the same or less than many of the other Emergency Rooms in our area.